mikeagun/staticimp/README.md

 Your CI/CD job that builds the static site stays the same, and you just need to configure your SSG to display the staticimp content.

+### Comments in Website Repo

-Steps to get comment live (with comments in website repo):
+Steps to get comment live:
 1. HTML Form POSTs to staticimp
 1. staticimp commits file to website repo
 1. website repo CI/CD automatically rebuilds site with new comment and deploys to live site